What is AWS Single Sign-On (AWS SSO)?

 - Sign in to the AWS Management Console of the master account in your AWS account and navigate to the AWS SSO console.

-- Select the directory you use for storing the identities of your users and groups from the AWS SSO console by clicking through a list of Active Directory and Active Directory Connector instances that AWS SSO discovers in your account automatically.
-If you have not set up a directory yet, see Getting Started.
+- Select the directory you use for storing the identities of your users and groups from the AWS SSO console.
+AWS SSO provides you a directory by default that you can use to manage users and groups in AWS SSO.
+You can also change directory to connect to a Microsoft AD directory by clicking through a list of Managed Microsoft AD and AD Connector instances that AWS SSO discovers in your account automatically.
+If you want to connect to a Microsoft AD directory, see Getting Started with AWS Directory Service.

 - Grant users SSO access to AWS accounts in your organization by selecting the AWS accounts from a list populated by AWS SSO, and then selecting users or groups from your directory and the permissions you want to grant them.